Showing splitmix64.pl (raw)

 16. # (and most PRNGs) rely on overflow math to do their magic.
 We utilize

-17. # 'use integer' to force Perl to do all math with regular 64bit values.
+17. # 'use integer' to force Perl to do all math with integer 64bit values.
 When

-18. # overflow occurs Perl likes to convert those values to negative numbers.
+18. # overflow occurs Perl likes to convert those values to signed numbers.
 In

 19. # the original C all math is done with uint64_t, so we have to convert the